fluorescent-turtle/SmartersSetUp/README.md

 # Autonomous Robot Simulator

-This project provides a setup tool for configuring and initializing the Autonomous Robot Simulator.
+This project provides a setup tool for configuring and initializing SMARTERS, an Autonomous Robot Simulator.
 It allows users to define the simulation environment, robot parameters, and other settings before running the main simulator application.

 ## Main Features